rhel-labs/instruqt/command-line-assistant-problem-solving/05-kb-articles/assignment.md

 title: Search the Red Hat Knowledge Base
 teaser: Search the Red Hat Knowledge Base with command line assistant.
 notes:
   - type: text
-  contents: CLA provides an interface to knowledge and solutions authored by Red Hat
+    contents:
-    subject matter experts.
+      Command line assistant provides an interface to knowledge and solutions authored by Red Hat subject matter experts.
 In this assignment we'll work through some examples.
 tabs:
   - id: rq56mcadmlns
     title: rhel
     type: terminal
     hostname: rhel
 difficulty: ""
 enhanced_loading: null
 ---

 command line assistant has the ability to return answers that make use of a Retrieval Augmented Generation database that provides Red Hat Enterprise Linux specific knowledge.

-For example, let's try asking CLA the following question.
+For example, let's try asking command line assistant the following question.

 ```bash,run
 c "what is simple content access"
 ```

-Simple Content Access (SCA) is a simplified subscription model and CLA can return the full definition and links to additional documentation.
+Simple Content Access (SCA) is a simplified subscription model and command line assistant can return the full definition and links to additional documentation.

 ![](../assets/sca.png)

-On the topic of subscriptions, let's ask CLA how to use `subscription-manager`.
+On the topic of subscriptions, let's ask command line assistant how to use `subscription-manager`.

 ```bash,run
 c "what is subscription-manager"